Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 Here I offer a short meditation to use while walking a labyrinth path:

-Step 4.
-Walk the path and allow your mind to relax.
+- Walk the path and allow your mind to relax.
 Take in the features of the path and let the turns deepen your meditation as you move toward the center.
+Pausing before each turn enhances its power to bring you deeper, closer to your intuition.

-Step 6.
-When the thoughts and feelings you've received at the center have slowed and quieted down, take a deep breath and thank your Intuition, for the Wisdom you were given.
-Bow to the center, then step back onto the path.
+- When the thoughts and feelings you've received at the center have slowed and quieted down, take a deep breath and thank your Intuition for the Wisdom you were given.
+Bow to the center, then turn and step back onto the path.

 The Benefits of Walking Labyrinths